 Please note that if proposed changes of recall come into effect, it is recalling implants that have not yet been implanted.
 The TGA states that “There is not a recommendation to surgeons to remove implants in the absence of a BIA-ALCL diagnosis”.

-For the months of July, August and September we are offering complimentary breast implant checks.
-At the checks we can discuss any concerns that you have including; malposition, any pain or discomfort, capsular contracture and more.
+We are offering complimentary breast implant checks.
+At the checks, we can discuss any concerns that you have including; malposition, any pain or discomfort, capsular contracture and more.
 Dr Murray will also perform an ultrasound scan to check for ruptures.
-To book your complimentary breast implant check please call us on 93899099 or email us at email@example.com.
+To book your complimentary breast implant check please call us on 93899099 or email us at firstname.lastname@example.org.

 Update – The TGA has released a fact sheet titled “Recall of Allergan textured implants: what you need to know if you have implants”.
 See the fact sheet here.